 Adult Group Tours:

-The following free programs are scheduled to coincide with the city's 2013 tourism theme, "Lincoln Highway Centennial 1913-2013: Travel & Tribute."
-The programs are sponsored by the Volunteer Millers with a grant from the D.S.
+The monthly programs are sponsored by the Volunteer Millers with a grant from the D.S.
 Flikkema Foundation.
-All programs begin at 6:00 p.m.
+Most programs begin at 6:00 p.m.

 2013-2014 Wild Winter Wednesday Programs @ Windmill Cultural Center

 Wednesdays in December 2013, January, February, and March 2014 from 9am to 11am.
-Light refreshments served.
+Light refreshments served prior to each program.
 The events are FREE and the public is welcome to attend.

 December 4: "Christmas Marathon Bird Count" with Kelly McKay